 Einar Turkowski’s delicate penciled masterpieces reveal even the tiniest detail.
 Even though the pictures are in black and white, they are rich with nuance and they suggest a richly poetic world that transports and amazes the reader.

-Rights sold to Italy, Taiwan, China, South Africa, Sweden, Spain (Spanish and Catalan), Belarus
+Rights sold to Italy, Taiwan, China, South Africa, Sweden, Spain (Spanish and Catalan), Belarus and Turkey

 Rotraut Susanne Berner